Introduction

 columns = c("dem_vote_share", "dem_seat_share", "seat_vote_diff"),

-While the historical seat bonus has been modest, the 2024 election results—where Democrats held a 43-27 advantage—reveal a deeper structural story.
-To understand why the seat share remains disconnected from the statewide vote, we have to look at how the actual 2024 victory margins were distributed across the 70 districts.
+The 2024 results — Democrats holding a 43–27 advantage — point to a deeper structural story.
+To understand why seat share remains disconnected from the statewide vote, the distribution of actual victory margins across the 70 districts is more revealing than the aggregate totals.

 house_2024 <- house_results |>